trinibos1/TRkey_mapper/README.md

-# ⚙️ 3x3 Micropad Remapper
+# ⚙️ 3x3 Micropad Remapper and soon to be keyboard remapper

 A powerful web-based configuration tool for your 3x3 Pico-powered micropad keyboard.
 This tool provides an intuitive interface for customizing your micropad's key bindings, including advanced features like macros and peripheral controls, and allows direct communication with your device via Web Serial API.